iszczesniak/cpp/memory/index.md

 ## The dynamic data

+Dynamic data are created on the heap, and should be managed by *smart pointers*, which in turn use the low-level functionality of the `new` and `delete` operators provided for *raw pointers*.

-Dynamic data are created on the heap with the `new` operator, and has to be destroyed with the `delete` operator.
+Data created with the `new` operator has to be eventually destroyed by the `delete` operator, otherwise we get a memory leak.
+We cannot destroy the same data twice, otherwise we get undefined behaviour (e.g., a segmentation fault, bugs).

+For regular use, a programmer should use the smart pointers, which are error-safe but hard to use.
+In contrast, raw pointers are error-prone but easy to use.

 {% highlight c++ %}
 {% include_relative dynamic.cc %}